Concordium/concordium.github.io/source/mainnet/net/guides/run-node-macos.rst

    - For mainnet:

      - Edit ``/Library/Concordium Node/LaunchDaemons/software.concordium.mainnet.node.plist`` as an
-       administrator and add the following in the *EnviromentVariables* section
+       administrator and add the following in the *EnviromentVariables* section:

        .. code-block:: xml